huggingface/blog/sentiment-analysis-fhe.md

     </a>
 </div>

-It is well-known that sentiment analysis is a process of determining whether a piece of text is positive, negative, or neutral.
-However, this process typically requires access to the unencrypted text, which can pose privacy concerns.
+It is well-known that a sentiment analysis model determines whether a text is positive, negative, or neutral.
+However, this process typically requires access to unencrypted text, which can pose privacy concerns.

-Homomorphic encryption is a type of encryption that allows for computation on encrypted data, without needing to decrypt it first.
+Homomorphic encryption is a type of encryption that allows for computation on encrypted data without needing to decrypt it first.
 This makes it well-suited for applications like sentiment analysis.

-In this blog we use the [Concrete-ML library](https://github.com/zama-ai/concrete-ml) allowing data scientists to use machine learning model in the homomorphic encryption settings without any prior knowledge in cryptography.
+This blog post uses the [Concrete-ML library](https://github.com/zama-ai/concrete-ml), allowing data scientists to use machine learning models in homomorphic encryption settings without any prior knowledge of cryptography.
 We provide a practical tutorial on how to use the library to build a sentiment analysis model on encrypted data.

-Our post will discuss:
+The post covers:

 - transformers
 - how to use transformers with XGBoost to perform sentiment analysis